Image

 Investment Requirements

-The current minimum investment amounts are:
+As of June 2026, the minimum investment amounts are:

 • $1,050,000 for standard EB-5 investments